WebDevTuts/shortness_of_life/README.md

 - Life is long if you know how to use it.

 - You will find no one willing to share out his money; but to how many does each of us divide up his life!
 People are frugal in guarding their personal property; but as soon as it comes to squandering time they are most wasteful of the one thing in which it is right to be stingy.

+- You are living as if destined to live for ever; your own frailty never occurs to you; you don’t notice how much time has already passed, but squander it as though you had a full and overflowing supply – though all the while that very day which you are devoting to somebody or something may be your last.